ZSM-5: Uses

-ZSM-5 has a high silicon to aluminum ratio.
+ZSM-5 has a high silicon to aluminium ratio.
 Whenever an Al3+ cation replaces a Si4+ cation, an additional positive charge is required to keep the material charge-neutral.
 With proton (H+) as the cation, the material becomes very acidic.
 Thus the acidity is proportional to the Al content.
 The very regular 3-D structure and the acidity of ZSM-5 can be utilized for acid-catalyzed reactions such as hydrocarbon isomerization and the alkylation of hydrocarbons.
 One such reaction is the isomerization of meta-xylene to para-xylene.
 Within the pores of the ZSM-5 zeolite, para-xylene has a much higher diffusion coefficient than meta-xylene.
 When the isomerization reaction is allowed to occur within the pores of ZSM-5, para-xylene is able to traverse along the pores of the zeolite, diffusing out of the catalyst very quickly.
 This size-selectivity allows the isomerization reaction to occur quickly in high yield.

 ZSM-5 has been used as a support material for catalysis.
 In one such example, copper is deposited on the zeolite and a stream of ethanol is passed through at temperatures of 240 to 320 °C as a vapour stream, which causes the ethanol to oxidize to acetaldehyde; two hydrogens are lost by the ethanol as hydrogen gas.
 It appears that the specific pore size of ZSM-5 is of benefit to this process, which also functions for other alcohols and oxidations.
 The copper is occasionally combined with other metals, such as chromium, to fine tune the diversity and specificity of the products, as there is likely to be more than one.
 Acetic acid is an example of one possible byproduct from hot copper oxidation.

 ZSM-5 is also used to convert alcohols directly into gasoline.
 One such process is known as the Methanol to Gasoline (MTG) process, patented by Mobil.